priyamharsh14/SniffnDetect/README.md

 ## What is SniffnDetect 2.0 ?

-SniffnDetect 2.0 is an advanced DDOS detector tool written on Python3.
-It will sniff your network for a certain amount of time and identify attacks like:
+SniffnDetect 2.0 is an advanced DDOS detector tool written in Python3.
+It will sniff all the traffic in your network and identify attacks like:

 - SYN Flood Attack
 - SYN-ACK Flood Attack
 - ICMP Smurf Attack
 - Ping of Death

-After detecting those attack packets, SniffnDetect will also find the source of the attack and provide the details of the attacker(s).
-This version of SniffnDetect has been heavily optimized and by using threads, Quart framework, and WebSockets, it provides a beautiful Web User Interface for the user.
+After detecting those attack(s), it will also try to find the source of the attack and provide the details of the attacker(s).
+This version of SniffnDetect has been heavily optimized and by utilizing threads, Quart framework, and WebSockets, it also provides a beautiful Web User Interface for the user.

 ## Upcoming Features